to the Main Frrraction Guide→

 DSQ(n,d): q1=n/d, q2=q1/d, q3=q2/d,...

-If d is unit-like then that sequence of quotients continues forever with valid quotients.
-(In the real integers there are only two units: 1 and –1 — while residue systems typically have many units.)
+If d is integer-like then that sequence ends at some quotient which d does not divide — and the sequence stops; that's the way common integers behave, e.g. DSQ(24,2): 24/2=12, 12/2=6, 6/2=3, 3/2=undefined (in the integers).
+If d is unit-like, however, then the sequence of quotients continues forever with valid quotients.
+(In the real integers there are only the two units: 1 and –1 — while residue systems typically have many units.)

 which is perfectly integer-like behavior.